techstackspace/developers-setting/resources.md

 - **[Firefox](https://www.mozilla.org/en-US/firefox/):** A fast, open-source web browser developed by Mozilla, focused on privacy, customization, and user control.

 - **[Prettier](https://prettier.io/):** An opinionated code formatter that enforces a consistent style by parsing your code and reprinting it with its own rules.

+- **[iTerm2](https://iterm2.com/):** A free and open-source terminal emulator designed exclusively for macOS, offering a robust alternative to the default Terminal app.